temporalio/samples-server/tls/tls-simple/README.md

 ### TLS

 This samples demonstrates how to configure Transport Layer Security (TLS) to secure network communication with and within Temporal cluster.
+The generated certificates are in PKCS1 and PKCS12 format.

 ### Steps to run this sample